Simplifying life through owning less and how I achieved it. Something which you can do too!

 - by businessinsider.com

 After lots of introspection, I was able to Identify my buying patterns which helped me to overcome impulse buying behaviour.
 Over time I have built a habit of deciding exactly what I want, why I want it, and where I can get it.
 I would say ‘targeted buy’.
 Sometimes, when I’m confused with options, I do more research and try to close on 1-2 or sometimes three possibilities.
 It helps me to do a targeted exploration of what I want to buy.
 It’s just more like comparing if I’m confused.
 It helped me a lot to keep my life simple and clutter-free.

 Over time the more I think about this, I started to believe that this helped me keep things straight and simple.
 Today I can fit my life pretty much in this bag, except for my two boots and a jacket I love.

 Okay, so the question is, how can you?
 I would like to share a few tips that I have been following when buying something that I believe might work for you!

 I categorise my items into three buckets: need, want, and junk.
 What are these?
 In my case, I see

 Food, clothes, pair of sports shoes, water bottle, meds, pen, diary, kindle, phone, travel and laptop bag and laptop (it provides bread on the table :)

 My boots, a few extra pens, diaries, books (most of them I donated to the library but a few I’m still keeping :), 2 more laptop bags.

-The list of items to put in these buckets will vary based on people to people.
-But hope you get it.
+The list of items to put in these buckets will vary based on person to person.
+But I hope you get it.